 In addition, the government also received the GFOA's Distinguished Budget Presentation Award for its annual budget document dated July 1, 2018, or Fiscal Year 2019.
 This was the eighteenth (18th) consecutive year that the government has received this prestigious award.
+The fiscal year 2020 budget has been submitted with the expectation of receiving this award again.
 In order to qualify for the Distinguished Budget Presentation Award, the government's budget document had to be judged proficient as a policy document, a financial plan, an operations guide, and a communication device.